-- Bowen's disease, especially on trunk or limbs - lesions at body sites with increased risk of keloid scars from other treatment modalities (e.g. curettage or surgical excision on the upper arms and upper trunk) - cSCCs of low-risk type, especially on the trunk and limbs - the treatment of lesions in elderly patients, especially those with medical disorders less tolerant of surgical procedures (e.g. those with pacemakers or coagulopathies) - in geographic areas with poor access to surgical facilities - palliation of inoperable tumours.
+- Bowen's disease, especially on trunk or limbs - cSCCs of low-risk type, especially on the trunk and limbs - the treatment of lesions in elderly patients, especially those with medical disorders less tolerant of surgical procedures (e.g. those with pacemakers or coagulopathies) - in geographic areas with poor access to surgical facilities - palliation of inoperable tumours.